kolapapa/rust-oping/README.md

 This crate also includes a very simple program `rustping` that uses the bindings to implement a barebones command-line ping utility.

+This crate includes `liboping` in its source tree (as a submodule) and builds it into the Rust library, so there is no need to build and install it separately.

 This crate was written by Chris Fallin &lt;cfallin@c1f.net&gt; and is released under the MIT license.